 I’m quite anxious, and missing the Tea, Cake & Art session and the regular contact, I’m interested in Zoom – I’ve heard about schools using it to teach students at home.
 I’ll need some help to get going!

 We are working hard to keep the all-important contact going within the group, and we have asked artist Alice Mahoney to design a series of workshops we can run via Zoom, and can also send out as a paper version to those with no internet access.
 We had our first Zoom and first postal Tea, Cake & Art at the end of March, and it’s proving a popular session (as well as a technical challenge overcome) for everyone.
-If you, or someone you know, would like to take part, please email Catie Close our Events Programmer who will let you know how to join and what you will need. [email protected]
+If you, or someone you know, would like to take part, please email Cat Gibbard who will let you know how to join and what you will need. [email protected]

 I would like to have projects sent by post and, I would like to try them online.
 Your ideas on keeping Tea, Cake and Art going like this is brill!

-While we are closed to the public we are determined to continue supporting the artists, creative sector and the people of our community, including those most vulnerable.
-Please consider renewing your Supporter or Patron subscription, or making a donation to help us do this.
+Staying connected to the more isolated sections of our community has been a priority during lockdown, and your support has allowed us to offer important social creativity both digitally and by post.
+Please consider making a donation to help us do this.
 All subscriptions and donations, large or small, will ensure that we can keep offering our audience and our communities, art and activities that can inspire and change things for the better.

 Project funders: Pender Law Solicitors, BBC Radio Cornwall, Cornwall Community Foundation, People’s Postcode Lottery, the Santander Foundation and Councillor Jim McKenna’s Community Chest and many visitors and online donors.